rykov/paperboy/README.md

 ## Installing binaries

 Currently, we provide [pre-built binaries][releases] for Linux and macOS.
-The Paperboy binary has no external dependencies.
+Paperboy is a single binary with no external dependencies.

 Just run `./paperboy help` and you're [ready to go][quickstart].